alvaroreig/pocket2kindle/README.md

 Just set up a rule that maps your desired categories in Feedly with the corresponding tags in Pocket.

 If you use any other service to access your favorite sites, just look for a similar rule in IFTTT.

+## Changelog
+### 1.2
+* Updating recipe to support multiple images per article.
+* Removing support for arm.
+### 1.1.2
+* Refactoring code, moving every block of functionality to helpers.
+* Adding timestamp.
+* Adding reference to docker image compiled in rpi.
+### 1.1.1
+* Docker support
+* Quiet dotenv

+### 1.1.0

+* Included a parameter to specify the tags used in the ebook's creation process.
+These tags will overwrite the line 46 of the pocketplus.recipe file
+* Small bugfixes
+### 1.0

+* First working release